ericli0419/DNALongBench/README.md

 <h3>Environment Setup</h3>

-We used the official environment setup of GENERator.
+We used the official environment setup of GENERator: https://github.com/GenerTeam/GENERator.git.

 ```bash